miso-xyz/4dotsOfficeEXEUnpacker/README.md

 - Standalone EXE Locker (tested on v2.1) - port of my GUI Unpacker

 Incompatible with:
-- Standalone EXE Document Locker (tested on v1.1) | Only Detects Packer
+- Standalone EXE Document Locker (tested on v1.1) | Only Detects Packer - will be a fork of my GUI unpacker
+- EXE Slideshow Maker (tested on v1.6)
 ```

 # Changelog